atul107/grammar-activity-prediction/README.md

-# ICCV2017 - Predicting Human Activities Using Stochastic Grammar.
+# ICCV2017 - Predicting Human Activities Using Stochastic Grammar

 ## Files in the repository:
 - cpp: grammar induction code.
 Instructions for running the code can be find here: https://github.com/SiyuanQi/madios